SciProgCentre/visionforge/docs/templates/README-TEMPLATE.md

 ![](docs/images/gdml-demo.png)

+## Stability and documentation

+VisionForge is a modular library.
+Different modules provide different features with different API stability guarantees.
+All core modules are released with the same version, but with different API change policy.
+The features are described in module definitions below.
+The module stability could have the following levels:

+* **PROTOTYPE**.
+On this level there are no compatibility guarantees.
+All methods and classes form those modules could break any moment.
+You can still use it, but be sure to fix the specific version.
+* **EXPERIMENTAL**.
+The general API is decided, but some changes could be made.
+Volatile API is marked with `@DFExperimental` or other stability warning annotations.
+* **DEVELOPMENT**.
+API breaking generally follows semantic versioning ideology.
+There could be changes in minor versions, but not in patch versions.
+API is protected with [binary-compatibility-validator](https://github.com/Kotlin/binary-compatibility-validator) tool.
+* **STABLE**.
+The API stabilized.
+Breaking changes are allowed only in major releases.

+Additionally, one should note that the VisionForge Json format impacts the reproducibility of stored vision fragments.
+There should not be any breaks of the format between major releases.
+All problems should be reported.

+The documentation for the project is a work in progress.
+Please report any issues with missing, vague or wrong information.
+The contributions into documentation are quite welcome.

 ## Thanks and references
 The original three.js bindings were made by [Lars Ivar Hatledal](https://github.com/markaren), but the project is discontinued right now.